Youssef-Essam-Salama/gitRepo/README.md

-# gitRepo
+# AMIT Assignments
-My first repository
-This repository is for testing and uploading AMIT embedded system diploma staff.
+This repository is for testing and uploading AMIT embedded system diploma assignments.